zhouyl/flowblade/docs/components/layout/hstack.md

 # HStack

 Horizontal stack layout component, a shortcut for Stack component in horizontal direction.
 HStack provides a convenient way to arrange items horizontally with consistent spacing and alignment.
+Perfect for creating navigation bars, button groups, and horizontal layouts.

 ## Basic Usage